 Your data will haunt you.
 That's the risk your clients run if they won't pay to properly classify and destroy data that resides on disk drives, tapes, paper or any media when it is at the end of its life.
-Though there is no definitive way to document the cost of not taking part in data destruction,
+Though there is no definitive way to document the cost of not taking part in data destruction, if your customers fail to properly dispose or never dispose of data that they are not required by law to keep, it can resurface and cost them in ways that they never anticipated.

 In the 2002 case of Murphy Oil USA vs. Fluor Daniel, the court ordered Fluor Daniel to produce emails relevant to the case that were archived on backup tapes.
 While Fluor Daniel's email retention policy allowed them to recycle backup tapes after 45 days, Fluor Daniel neglected to follow its own data destruction policy, which resulted in it preserving 93 backup tapes.
 Though the court did not order Fluor Daniel to recover data on all of the tapes, Fluor Daniel had to produce email from one of the tapes that was selected by Murphy Oil USA.